 Jump to:

-There's just something about the smell of it baking cornbread that instantly feels like home.
-Cornbread has always been one of those comfort foods that makes me think of family dinners and cozy nights in, but what I love most about this version is that it's completely dairy free and gluten free, so everyone can enjoy it.
+Cornbread has always meant family dinners and cozy nights in for me, but what I love most about this version is that it's completely dairy free and gluten free, so everyone at the table can dig in without a second thought.

 This cornbread has become a staple in our house.
-It's fluffy, tender, and pairs with just about anything.
-I'll whip it up with my Bison Chili when the weather cools down, and it always makes its way onto our Thanksgiving table so I can turn it into Gluten Free Cornbread Dressing.
+It's fluffy, tender, and pairs with just about anything, from my Bison Chili on a cold night to Gluten Free Cornbread Dressing on the Thanksgiving table.
 Honestly, nobody ever guesses it's "free from" anything.
-Brent is usually the first one sneaking a slice before dinner's even ready, and the dogs are right there underfoot hoping for crumbs.
+Brent's usually the first one sneaking a slice before dinner's even ready, and the dogs are right there underfoot hoping for crumbs.

 Ingredients